 Accepting virtual card payments is like protecting your quarterback from the oncoming defensive rush.
 The last thing you want is your quarterback to be blindsided by a pass rusher.
 Similarly, the last thing your team needs is to worry about high credit card fees, keystroke errors and PCI compliance concerns.
 You need a solution that captures those virtual card payments from your customers or third parties, eliminates keying of credit card payments, optimizes interchange fees and protects against that rush by ensuring PCI compliance.

 3. Know how to transition customers from paper to electronic invoicing and payments

 Ask any football coach and they will agree, every game plan needs a series of plays designed to get a first down, a way to successfully protect your quarterback from blitzes, and an established play action pass game.
-Similarly, ask any A/R professional who follows industry trends, and they will tell you that you need to be investing in an A/P invoicing integration solution, a way to accept virtual credit cards, and an electronic adoption program that helps you with best practices.
+Similarly, ask any accounts receivable (AR) professional who follows industry trends, and they will tell you that you need to be investing in an accounts payable (AP) invoicing integration solution, a way to accept virtual credit cards, and an electronic adoption program that helps you with best practices.